 Currently over 55 million people worldwide live with dementia.
 The number is expected to rise up to 139 million by 2050.
 Statistics say a new case of dementia arise somewhere in the world every 3 seconds.
 If we consider dementia as a country it would be the 14th largest economy worldwide, with a US$ 1.3 trillion current cost.

 Pathogenesis and mechanisms involved in AD are still under investigation.
-Despite the huge amount of studies, including clinical trials, there is currently no definitive and rehab cure.
+Despite the huge amount of studies, there is currently no definitive and rehab cure.
 In summer 2021, a new approved FDA drug, the monoclonal antibody Aducanumab was approved for AD treatment in humans with a specific action against the beta amyloid (Aβ) protein.
 Anyway, the very same approval was not released by EMA due to controversy in the outcomes of the trials.
+In the following years, several new monoclonal antibodies have been approved or are presently under scrutiny: Lecanemab for early AD (FDA approved since 223, EMA approved since 2025), Donanemab (presently under evaluation by FDA as well as by EMA).

 Aβ is a protein normally produced by neurons, In AD this protein assumes an insoluble form leading to its abnormal aggregation and accumulation in the extracellular compartment.
-In this forms, Aβ is toxic for neurons and in the “amyloid cascade” hypothesis its accumulation is identified as the primum movens of the disorder.
+In this forms, Aβ is toxic for neurons and in the “amyloid cascade” hypothesis its accumulation is identified as on eof the most important triggering events of the disorder.
 It was demonstrated that one of the very first aggregation stages, the oligomeric phase, is the most toxic for neurons.
 In addition, other processes are ongoing in AD, such as accumulation of iper phosphorylated tau protein and inflammation.
-In this context, several doubts and criticisms hover around Aducanumb, in particular because of the minimal evidences of clinical benefit from a single study (the EMERGE trial) and due to the expected high costs of using the new drug.
-In addition, although Aducanumab reduces the proportion of senile plaques (the last stage of Aβ aggregation), it may be ineffective against the oligomers or it may not stop the decline process connected with the tau protein.
+In this context, several doubts and criticisms hover around the named monoclonal antibodies, because their action is known to address mainly senile plaques (the last stage of Aβ aggregation).
+Thus these drugs may be ineffective against the oligomers or they may not stop the decline process connected with the tau protein.
 In this scenario, the investigation of new therapeutic options, in particular those proposing a completely different principle of action, deserve attention and NECTAR sets exactly at this point.

 (1) to study and prove the effectiveness of the highly localised energy deposition induced by the neutron capture reactions on B10 and Gd157 to depolymerise the Aβ aggregates or to modify their structures in such a way that their toxicity is reduced or silenced;